AlgebraicJulia/SemiringFactorizations.jl/README.md

 built-in Julia number types (`Float64`, `Int64`, etc.).
 The matrix $A$ can be either dense or sparse.

+# API

+We have tried to mirror the LinearAlgebra.jl API, prepending "s" to relevant functions.

+- `sldiv!`
+- `sinv`

+There is some limited support for multithreading as well.
+This makes a huge difference.

+- `mtsldiv!`
+- `mtsinv`

 # Examples

 ## Linear System of Equations